-Well let me start by saying this is NOT going to be a 'How To' guide on how to become a Blackhat Internet marketer.
+I must start by stating that this is NOT going to be a 'How To' guide on how to become a Blackhat Internet marketer.
 There are plenty of websites out there for that!

 The advent of social media has had a huge impact on Blackhat Internet marketing.
 Why try and rank a website when you can reach millions of people via social media (Facebook, Instagram, Snapchat, YouTube) in minutes?

 So you may be wondering why I have chosen to write about this subject, so I will try to provide a little background.
 I have been making money using the Internet in one way or another for over 10 years through writing articles like this one, running online businesses selling physical products via eBay & websites, as an affiliate promoting other people's products and services (using only Whitehat techniques) and creating and running a paid to use WiFi hotspot business just to mention a few!
 If you take a look at my other articles you will get an idea of my areas of expertise and knowledge.

 - Brands Are Cracking Down On Influencers With Fake Followers